stimulsoft/Samples-Dashboards.JS-for-Node.js/Node.js/Loading a Dashboard and Saving a Dashboard/README.md

-#01.
-Load Dashboard and Save Dashboard
+# Loading a Dashboard and Saving a Dashboard

 This example illustrates loading of the dashboard, and storing to the file.